mauriciovillalobos05/lexAndCactusJack/README.md

 ✓ Robot kindly rotate 90 degrees.
 ✓ Robot would you please move 3 blocks, then turn 180 degrees, and then move 1 block.

+**NOTE** You should have instructions with '.' at the end of each of them.
 INVALID INPUT EXAMPLES
 ----------------------
 ✗ Robot moves 2 blocks            → missing polite form